Adham-16/Memory-Game/README.md

 How to Play:

-Choose a level to start.
+1-Choose a level to start.
-Flip two cards to reveal their faces.
+2-Flip two cards to reveal their faces.
-If the cards match, they remain face-up.
+3-If the cards match, they remain face-up.
-If they don't match, they flip back down, and you can try again.
+4-If they don't match, they flip back down, and you can try again.
-Continue until all pairs are matched, but be careful of the timer!
+5-Continue until all pairs are matched, but be careful of the timer!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.